 Deductibility of Loan Interest

-In addition to depreciation, mortgage loan interest is another deductible expense associated with real estate investments.
+In addition to depreciation, the mortgage loan interest is another deductible expense associated with real estate investments.
 The amount of loan interest paid on an annual basis is subtracted from the amount of rental income received for the year to determine the property owner’s taxable income.

 Once again, the value of this deduction is passed through an equity investment’s LLC or LP to its members or partners.
-When combined with the depreciation deduction, the write-off for mortgage loan interest can minimize taxation of cash distributions to investors.
+When combined with the depreciation deduction, the write-off for mortgage loan interest can minimize the taxation of cash distributions to investors.
 This serves to increase the overall return investors realize from the property while lessening their tax burden.